christophersesugh/newsportal/README.md

 # News Portal

-#### News portal is a news webapp that enhances news discovery but easily filtering and searching for news in different languages and categories.
+#### News portal is a news webapp that enhances news discovery by easily filtering and searching for news in different languages and categories.

 ### Live: [News Portal](https://newsportal-liart.vercel.app/)